-Upon entering into the New Credit Agreement, the Company wrote off deferred financing fees of approximately \$237 related to its previous credit facility.
-As this transaction was considered a modification of existing debt, deferred financing fees from our previous credit facility of approximately \$773 will be amortized over the life of the New Credit Agreement.
+Upon entering into the New Credit Agreement, the Company wrote off deferred financing fees of approximately \$237 related to its previous credit facility as this transaction was considered an extinguishment of existing debt.
+The remaining deferred financing fees from the Company's previous credit facility of approximately \$773 will be amortized over the life of the New Credit Agreement as this was considered a modification of existing debt.